-As your Winter Springs family dental practice, the office of Dr. Robert Burks provides a wide range of dental services to patients of all ages.
+As your Winter Springs family dental practice, the office of Dr. Fabiola Camacho and Dr. Fabiola Camacho and Dr. Robert Burks. provides a wide range of dental services to patients of all ages.
 We love working with children and want to ensure that our youngest patients feel safe and comfortable in our office.
 Our goal is to help kids develop good dental habits early on so they can enjoy the many benefits of good dental health.
 Continue reading this page to learn more tips for your child’s dental health.

 Your child’s first dental visit should be scheduled around their 3rd birthday.
 In our office, we call this visit a “Happy Visit”.
 Our friendly and caring staff has the experience and know-how needed to put young children at ease.
 We have created a fun atmosphere at our office so our young patients (and adults!) have a positive experience every time they visit us.
 We also make our young patients members of our Super Hero Kids Club, which helps inspire them to make oral care a top priority.

 Normally the first primary tooth emerges through the gums between the ages of 6 and 12 months.
 The first teeth to come in are the lower central incisors, followed by the upper central incisors.
 Then, the rest of the 20 primary teeth typically erupt by the age of 3, with the place and order varying from one child to the next.

 A child’s primary or “baby” teeth play a key role in dental development.
 These first teeth are important for chewing food, speaking clearly and ensuring the jaw develops properly.
 The primary teeth also hold space for the permanent teeth which start replacing primary teeth at around the age of 6.